Local State Model

 - effective base and profile

-- handoff docs as project-relative paths available in the prepared clone, with source metadata such as
+clone_strategy.name,clone_strategy.history,clone_strategy.working_tree, and optionalclone_strategy.filter/clone_strategy.sparse_pathswhen partial or sparse options are used - handoff docs as project-relative paths available in the prepared clone, with source metadata such as

-defaultorpolicyand the original policy pattern when applicable - warnings and blockers from readiness
+- warnings and blockers from readiness

 - created timestamp

-The agent_runs SQLite row stores the same metadata JSON for local audit and future cleanup/listing.
+The agent_runs SQLite row stores the same contract JSON for local audit and future cleanup/listing.
 Secret values are never included; env readiness records only missing file/key names and warn/block diagnostics, handoff docs record paths only and not file contents, and clone URLs in metadata omit userinfo, query strings, and fragments.

 Unmatched policy handoff doc patterns are warnings, not blockers.
 They indicate stale or overly broad project policy without preventing a fresh agent workspace.